-Learning Outcomes Relevant modules B4.1.
+Learn ng Outcomes Relevant modules B4.1.
 Describe the impact of sustainability on existing and new buildings.
 CON4TE1 INT4SUS B4.2.
 Demonstrate the ability to write in a range of formats.
-All

-B4.3.
-Develop an awareness and ability to evaluate and appraise All information.
+All B4.3.
+Develop an awareness and ability to evaluate and appraise information.
+CON4TE1 INT4BE1 INT4BE2 LAW4RBE PRO4BPR